tudocomp/tudocomp/docs/Documentation.md

 We need to use the `create_algo<T>()` helper function to correctly instantiate the compressor, and then create an `Input` that points to the memory containing the string `"abcccccccde"`.
-For the `Output` on the other hand we pass in a reference to a byte vector that will get filled with the output.
+For the `Output`, we pass a byte vector that will get filled with the output.

-Then we simply call the compressor's `compress` method and look at the content of the byte vector afterwards.
-To make comparing it easier, we convert it to an string first, and then use the gtest `ASSERT_EQ` macro.
+Then we simply call the compressor's `compress` method, and look at the content of the byte vector afterwards.
+To make comparisons easier, we convert the output to an string first, and then use the gtest `ASSERT_EQ` macro.

-Though this basic approach could be used for all input-output tests, it is somewhat verbose and gets complicated fast if we also want to check if the result can be decompressed again or want to check with many different inputs, so there exists a header file in the test directory with a few helper functions:
+Although this basic approach could be used for all input/output tests, it is somewhat verbose and gets complicated if we additionally want to check whether the result is decompressable, or if we want to test with different inputs.
+For this purpose, there exists a header file in the test directory with a few helper functions:

 ~~~ { .cpp }
 #include "tudocomp_test_util.h"